jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 **Bottom controls**

 There are few buttons in this area.
 These are actions run when user finishes setting up the top parts of this panel.

-*Save Position Set* - will save - inside this Igor experiment - the position set in the Sample table.
-Name is at the top of the table.

 *Preview cmd file* will create Igor notebook with the commands for inspection.